-At June 30, 2007, member's equity (deficit) consisted of our capital account and accumulated other comprehensive income.
+At September 30, 2007, member's equity (deficit) consisted of our capital account and accumulated other comprehensive income (loss).

-At June 30, 2007, we had a deficit balance of \$79.4 million in our member's equity account.
+At September 30, 2007, we had a deficit balance of \$83.6 million in our member's equity account.
 This negative balance does not represent an asset to us and does not represent obligations of our member to contribute cash or other property to us.
 The member's equity account generally consists of our member's cumulative share of our net income less cash distributions made to it plus capital contributions that it has made to us.
 Cash distributions that we receive during a period from TEPPCO may exceed TEPPCO's net income for the period.
 In turn, cash distributions we make to our member during a period may exceed our net income for the period.
-TEPPCO makes quarterly cash distributions of all of its Available Cash, generally defined as consolidated cash receipts less consolidated cash disbursements and cash reserves established by us, as general partner, in our reasonable discretion (these cash distributions paid to us are eliminated upon consolidation of the Parent Company's financial statements with TEPPCO's financial statements).
-Cash distributions by us to our member in excess of our net income during previous periods resulted in a deficit in the member's equity account at June 30, 2007.
+TEPPCO makes quarterly cash distributions of all of its Available Cash, generally defined as consolidated cash receipts less consolidated cash distributions paid to us are eliminated upon consolidation of the Parent Company's financial statements with TEPPCO's financial statements).
+Cash distributions by us to our member in excess of our net income during previous periods resulted in a deficit in the member's equity account at September 30, 2007.
 Future cash distributions that exceed net income will result in an increase in the deficit balance in the member's equity account.